PatrikFehrenbach/practical-bug-bounty-content/README.md

 # Folder Structure 📂

-- Each `module` is a directory that unlocks a new level of expertise.
+- Each `module` is a directory.
-- Within each `module`, you'll find `submodules`, gateways to specialized knowledge.
+- Within each `module`, there are `submodules`, which are also directories.
-- Every `submodule` hosts various `topics`, where secrets of the trade are unveiled.
+- Each `submodule` contains `topics`, which are again directories.
-- In each `topic` directory, you'll discover:
+- Each topic directory can have:
-  - `info.json`: Your map to the topic's key details.
+ - `info.json`: Contains metadata about the topic.
-  - `videos.json`: A treasure trove of video references, guiding you through the topic.
+ - `videos.json`: Contains a list of video references associated with the topic.
-  - `notes.md`: Textual gems and insights, ensuring you grasp the essence.
+ - `notes.md`: Contains any textual notes or additional information about the topic.
-  - `links.json`: Portals to external wisdom, expanding your horizons further.
+ - `links.json`: Contains a list of external links related to the topic.

 🌟 How to Generate New Content